 Case in point, 2 months ago my entire left side seized up.
 I couldn’t turn my head or move my arm without screaming out like Bruce Lee.
 It was awful.
 Too many all-nighters and deadlines caught up to me.
 The biggest joke is that because of my stress attack, I was falling behind in my work, and because I was falling behind, my stress attack got worse.
 Nothing helped, no pills or compresses.
 The doctor recommended massage therapy.
 It helped.
 The first thing Nicole (RMT) asked me was “is what you do stressful?”
 I laughed.

 Long story short, she told me that my life style was destroying my musculature.
 All the stress was ageing my body and the only thing that would reverse the damage was more massage… and yoga.
 I’d tried yoga a couple of times with my girl and I was feeling it.
 It wasn’t really strenuous but I still felt like I worked up a sweat.
 And there were lasting effects; I felt grounded and focused.
-Then only thing yoga and mainstream studios lacked was what we like to call “flava”.
+The only thing yoga and mainstream studios lacked was what I like to call “flava”.
 I started to feel out of place and eventually lost interest.

 Enter Nadia a.k.a.
 Dia a.k.a. @namaste_dope and her wondrous portal called Hip Hop Yoga.
 Years ago I remember how Nadia laughed at the face that I made when she told me she was going to become a yoga instructor.